Florianvdab/florianvdab.github.io/index.md

 author_profile: true
 ---

 I’m **Florian Vandenabeele**, a passionate **Software Engineer** with expertise in Java, Spring, and Kotlin.
-I have almost **four years of experience** in backend and full-stack development, working on large-scale applications, payment systems, and mobile apps.
+I have **four years of experience** in backend and full-stack development, working on large-scale applications, payment systems, and mobile apps.
 I'm always eager to explore new technologies and build innovative solutions.

 ---